right-rudder/NV-Flight/src/content/programs/commercial-pilot-asel.md

 ---
 title: "Commercial Pilot ASEL"
-description: "61 Training Program — Gleim syllabus.
+description: "61 Training Program, Gleim syllabus.
 Prepare for a career in aviation.
 Train to the standards required for paid flying and advanced pilot proficiency."
 imagePath: "/src/assets/nv-flight-reno_7960_Original.webp"
 imageAlt: "NV Flight aircraft in flight over the Sierra Nevada"
 part: "Part 61"